Quansight/Quansight-website/apps/labs/posts/dataframe-group-by.md

 is a common refrain among Polars users.

-For years, the unwritten consensus among dataframe library authors was that if you wanted to get adoption, then you needed to mimic the pandas API.
-However, Polars' success calls that into question.
-There may be a more general lesson to be learned here: try doing things differently, and then maybe - just maybe - you might be rewarded.

 If you'd like to learn about how to use Polars effectively, or how to solve problems in your organisation using Polars, Quansight is here to help - [please get in touch](https://quansight.com/about-us/#bookacallform) - we'd love to hear from you.